-The odd-looking gentleman on the picture is the god Bes.
+The odd-looking gentleman on the picture to the right is the god Bes.
 The relief was excavated in Aslantaş, the ancient Neo-Hittite city of Azitawatay, where it guarded one of the city gates.
 It was made towards the end of the eighth century BCE.

 The location, in southern Turkey, is remarkable because Bes is considered an Egyptian god, although he had no temples in that country by the end of the eighth century, and he remained conspicuously absent from the Egyptian state cult.
-However, this goblin-like deity had already been venerated for centuries and was one of the popular cults of the people of ancient Egypt.
-Already popular in the Levant in the Iron Age, his cult spread to Punic Sicily in the fifth century, and to Iran and Armenia in the Hellenistic period and all over the Mediterranean under the Roman Empire.
+However, this goblin-like deity had already been venerated for centuries - the oldest representation is from the pyramid of king Sahura in Abusir - and was one of the popular cults of the people of ancient Egypt.
+Originally called Aha and already popular in the Levant in the Late Bronze Age, his cult spread to Punic Sicily and Ibiza in the fifth century, and to Iran and Armenia in the Hellenistic period and all over the Mediterranean under the Roman Empire.

 Bes was a so-called "apotropaic" god, which means that he fended off evil.
 He protected pregnant women, but also fought wild animals, and it is of course no coincidence that he garded the city gate of Aslantaş, where he had to keep out hostile forces.

 Within the Egyptian pantheon, Bes was a domestic god, comparable to the sphinx-like deity Tutu and the hippopotamus goddess Tawaret.
 While the great gods - Amun, Osiris, Isis - were keeping the universe intact and were only accessible through the Egyptian king, domestic gods were helping the humans.
 Therefore, he is often shown on amulets and as support (e.g., as a column supporting a roof).